Mineral and Energy Economics

 Always refer to your bulletin for the most accurate information on degree requirements.

-Dual Degree: Petroleum Economics and Management + Mineral and Energy Economics
+Dual Degree: Energy Technology Economics and Management Ma + Mineral and Energy Economics

 These two world-class institutions offer a rigorous and challenging program in an international setting.
 The program gives a small elite group of students a solid economics foundation combined with quantitative business skills, the historical and institutional background, and the interpersonal and intercultural abilities in the fast-paced, global world of oil and gas.